anaisalexia/EMGExplorer/README.md

 ## To do

-- Remove functions that are useless in Loader class (their are from a past architecture)
+- Remove functions that are useless
 - Complete the implementation of the interactivity of the parameters layout of multi-channels visualization
 - Expand tests and log feedbacks
-- Complete UML
+- Complete UML !!

 ## License